We’ve teamed up with the Institute of Imagination for a family-friendly day of digital fun throughout the galleries at Tate Britain.

 Paintings often capture movement in an amazing way, but imagine if you could change the movement, or use movement to make the painting?
 Join a drawing bot workshop in the 1840 display with Rosie Munro Kerr and the Institute of Imagination.
 Look closely at artworks and bring the paintings to life using household objects and technology.

-Explore digital pattern-craft and emotion-tracking with artist Gemma May Latham.
-Use sensors to measure your heart beat and create your own unique photograph.
+Explore emotion-tracking and photography with artist Gemma May Latham.
+Use sensors to measure your heart beat and create your own unique portraits.

 Imagine this, visualise that